 I know what you’re thinking.
 It can be funny.
 Broken physics or an AI glitch can be a laugh.
 There’s plenty of YouTube clips and gifs floating around with hilarious bugs in.
 I’ve found a few myself over the years, including one in the original Mario Kart that nobody else seems to know.
 The thing is, once you’ve seen it and you’ve laughed at it, you’re done.
 How many times can you realistically laugh at the same thing?
-Once all the cards have been played, why would anyone keep playing?
+If you use up your best material in 30 seconds, why are you still talking?

 I accept that sometimes a cheap laugh can be tempting.
 A couple of hours of laughs for $5?
 That’s better than a movie.
 But please think about a couple of things.

 Firstly, your bank account.
 Think value for money.
 Buying a game for $5 because it has a couple of laughs isn’t too bad, but $10? $15?
 Where do you stop?
 Where does it stop being parody and start actually being a gamer supporting a bad developer?
 We need to be smarter with our cash.